 How do you decide which Outward Bound course meets your “thirst for adventure?”
-It’s helpful to start with the nuts and bolts of each type of expedition, and we’ve provided some details below that can help.
+We’ve provided some expedition details to help you decide.

 Benefits for Every Age

-Middle School: Some of our youngest students are just leaving home for the first or second time.
+Some of our youngest students are just leaving home for the first or second time.
 Outward Bound is typically the biggest thing they’ve ever done.
 Middle school students can expect to experience the first steps of learning independence apart from their parents and gaining confidence while doing so.
 They will also learn practical life skills such as cooking, cleaning and keeping track of personal belongings.
 Students come back from these formative experiences having made lifelong friends in a fun and new environment.

-High School: High school students on an Outward Bound course are learning more about independence and natural consequences.
+High school students on an Outward Bound course are learning more about independence and natural consequences.
 Outward Bound covers the basics of assertive communication, giving and receiving feedback and conflict resolution.
 Typically, the most important component of a high school student’s experience is the social bonding aspect of going out and meeting new people within their crew.
 By the end of the course, many of our students feel much closer to those in their group than their friends back home.

-College: College-aged students attending an Outward Bound course refine group relationship skills such as assertive communication and feedback, and work on leadership and risk management skills.
+College-aged students attending an Outward Bound course refine group relationship skills such as assertive communication and feedback, and work on leadership and risk management skills.
 They also learn a higher level of autonomous decision-making.
 Depending on the group, students can also dive into a diversity-inclusivity curriculum, which is one of the hallmarks of an Outward Bound experience.

 Learn New Skills